 Everyone must take steps to prevent or minimise those risks.
 For businesses, this may be correctly managing waste or storing chemicals safely.

-The Small Business Program pilot will offer free expert advice about managing risks to eligible businesses, similar to WorkSafe Victoria’s ‘OHS Essentials Program’.
+The Small Business Program pilot offers free expert advice about managing risks to eligible businesses, similar to WorkSafe Victoria’s ‘OHS Essentials Program’.

 EPA has established the program pilot as it has been found that some business owners have difficulty applying general information to their specific circumstances and strongly prefer specific information about what they need to do.